![]() |

 option is omitted the source is assumed to be the entire line.

-This is included for compatibility with mainframe compilers
+This option is included for compatibility with mainframe compilers

 which would use, for example, -m(2,72).